Metz aren’t the first club that springs to mind when you think of French football.

 Metz appearances: 46

 Now one of the most highly-rated defenders in Europe, Kalidou Koulibaly started his career at Metz, coming through the academy and making close to 50 appearances before moving onto Genk in Belgium.
-The 29-year-old is consistently linked with the Premier League’s biggest clubs, though he seems happy at Napoli where he has developed into a leading centre-back over the last six years.
+The 31-year-old shone at Napoli for several years following his stint in Belgium and eventually earned a move to the Premier League with Chelsea this summer.

 Centre-back: Moussa Niakhate